You are here: Home Managing Your ... Health Care: How ... Professionals Who ...

 • Fee structure?

-• For references from 3 former clients (and call them!).
+• For references from three former clients, with name and contact information.
+Call these people!
 The only way to know that references are real is to contact them.

 • Is a license required in your state?

-• If licensing is required, you can check the person's reputation with your state's licensing bureau.
+• If licensing is required, you can check the person's or company's reputation with your state's licensing bureau.

 Please share how this information is useful to you.
 0 Comments